The Right Way to Treat a Jellyfish Sting—That Has Nothing to Do with Peeing

 How bad is it to be stung by a jellyfish?

-“A jellyfish bite feels like a needle prick, which leads to subsequent local, and occasional generalized, inflammation, and nerve irritation,” says Anthony Kouri, M.D., Chief Resident of Orthopaedic Surgery at the University of Toledo Medical Center.
+“A jellyfish bite feels like a needle prick, which leads to subsequent local, and occasional generalized, inflammation, and nerve irritation,” says Anthony Kouri, MD, Chief Resident of Orthopaedic Surgery at the University of Toledo Medical Center.
 “This produces pain, swelling, and itching.”
 In some cases, jellyfish stings can cause allergic reactions, but this is rare.
 Jellyfish are just one of several hidden beach dangers you should take seriously.
+That’s why you should keep these beach safety rules in mind.

 What should you do if stung by a jellyfish?

 If any tentacles remain, you may have to peel them off.
 “Wear gloves and use tweezers,” Parker suggests.
 Touching the tentacles with bare hands could transmit the stings to your fingers, so if you don’t have any gloves or tweezers handy, Kouri recommends washing your hands thoroughly after touching the tentacles.
 Finally, with the tentacles gone, you can rinse the afflicted area with hot water—not scalding, but as hot as the person who’s been stung can tolerate.
-Studies have found that hot water is more effective at easing the pain than ice.
+Research published in Toxins has found that hot water is more effective at easing the pain than ice.
 If possible, a hot shower will help soothe the pain.